johnandrea/fan-chart/README.md

 # fan-chart.py

-A program which will produce a full circle genealogy fan chart from a GEDCOM input.
+A program which will produce a full circle genealogy descendant fan chart from a GEDCOM input.

 Reasons for making my own program: